 The existing standard relating to the auditor's consideration of fraud in a financial statement audit, AU sec.
-316, recognizes that during an audit the auditor may become aware of significant transactions that are outside the normal course of business for the company or that otherwise appear to be unusual given the auditor's understanding of the company and its environment.^{52/} The risk assessment standards also anticipate that the auditor might come across significant transactions that are outside the normal course of business for the company or that company or that are across significant transactions that are outside the normal course of business for the company or that are otherwise appear to be unusual due to their timing, size, or nature.^{53/}
+316, recognizes that during an audit the auditor may become aware of significant transactions that are outside the normal course of business for the company or that otherwise appear to be unusual given the auditor's understanding of the company and its environment.
+The risk assessment standards also anticipate that the auditor might come across significant transactions that are outside the normal course of business for the company or that are otherwise appear to be unusual due to their timing, size, or nature. $\frac{53}{2}$